-Applicants who have not been given admission offers by mid-July 2020 may assume that they have not been selected for admission.
+Applicants who have not been given admission offers by mid-August 2020 may assume that they have not been selected for admission.
 No individual notifications will be sent to unsuccessful or waitlisted applicants.
-Their application status will be updated to "Unsuccessful" in the Online Application System after the admission exercise (normally in mid-July).

 Eligible applicants may be requested to attend interviews for further assessment.
 Shortlised applicants will receive individual notifications by email.
 Applicants are strongly advised to check their personal emails frequently after submission of applications in order to receive any updates or interview invitations from the University.
 It is therefore important that the email address you provided is correct and up-to-date.
 Please login your online application account to update your email address and contact phone number when changes occur.